elyanrgn/ABC_alpha_stable_models/README.md

 The running time of the algorithm was about 1 hour for each summary statistic.
 This is because we did not have time to vectorize the algorithm; otherwise, the running time would have been similar to, or even faster than, the other ABC algorithms.
 (In fact, it takes "only" 1 hour without vectorization, whereas the non-vectorized versions of the other algorithms did not even finish.)

-The results are slightly better than with the other ABC algorithms, especially for the statistics S3 and S4.
+The results are slightly better than with the other ABC algorithms, especially for the statistics S3 and S4, and the result with S1 is impressive as it is extremly good.
 ---

 ### Final Observations